 Flue Liner Cracks: Excessive moisture can weaken the flue liner causing cracks or other damage that reduce its insulation properties, increasing the risk of fire or carbon monoxide poisoning.

 Waterproofing your chimney is the best way to protect your chimney against water damage.
 Not any type of waterproofing agent is best for your chimney.
 You need a product that is specially formulated for masonry chimneys.
 That's why our Certified Chimney Professionals use ChimneySaver by SaverSystems.
 ChimneySaver is a professional grade water repellant that will protect your chimney from water damage.
 It is specially formulated to repel water while allowing the bricks to breathe.
 Tests conducted at the University of Wyoming have shown that ChimneySaver is 99.9% effective in reducing water penetration.

 Maintaining your chimney and preventing moisture damage is a lot easier with these waterproofing benefits:

 Contact Advanced Chimney Sweep for the Best Waterproofing Solutions across Georgia and South Carolina.
-We serve the CSRA (Central Savannah River Area) and the South Carolina Midlands region, Augusta GA, Martinez GA, Evans GA, Thomson GA, Lincolnton GA, Aiken SC,Lexington SC, Orangeburg SC, Batesburg-Leesville SC, Edgefield SC, Forest Acres SC, Bamberg SC, and other nearby communities.
+We serve the CSRA (Central Augusta River Area) and the South Carolina Midlands region, Augusta GA, Martinez GA, Evans GA, Thomson GA, Lincolnton GA, Aiken SC,Lexington SC, Orangeburg SC, Batesburg-Leesville SC, Edgefield SC, Forest Acres SC, Bamberg SC, and other nearby communities.